hamzamaach/ascii-art-web/README.md

     - **Status Code**:
         - 200 OK: If the text is successfully converted.
         - 400 Bad Request: If the request is invalid.
-        - 404 Not Found: If the banner style is not found.
+        - 404 Not Found: If the page or the banner style is not found.
         - 500 Internal Server Error: For unhandled errors.

 ### Error Handling